jphong125/stellaapic/Writerside/topics/auth.md

 After requesting a game session with individual notified API URL, API servers will respond accordingly.

-Redirect a user to received game session URL for entering LuckyMonaco.
+Redirect a user to received game session URL for entering Kyren.

 ## API URL